PBLab/neural_collision_detection/docs/ongoing.rst

   a neuron's density is increased at some topological distance d, at that d the number of collisions will also increase.

-* I also made many corrections to the manuscript that Yoav "started".
+* I also made many corrections to the manuscript that Yoav started.
   I labeled the versions before major changes.

 * Discussion items for next meeting: